TILEPROXY BETA 7 (Tileproxy_Beta7_mar21.zip) A Brief "Getting Started" Tutorial

 MANY THANKS TO THE AUTHOR...

 Ready to go?
 Lets see if I can walk you through quickly setting it up right.
 It's really only 5 simple steps.
-Forgive me if it seems a bit wordy but the extra information herein is intended to be as thourough as possible, to avoid potential problems, so don't be discouraged, it's pretty much a piece of cake.
-This should get you going:
+Forgive me if it seems a bit wordy but the extra information herein is intended to be as thorough as possible, to avoid any misunderstandings, potential problems and the like, so don't be discouraged, it's pretty much a piece of cake.
+This should get you going...

-BEFORE INSTALLATION: Please read the following steps carefully, you may save yourself a lot of headaches later.
+BEFORE INSTALLATION: Please read the following steps carefully, you will save yourself a lot of headaches later.

 It is essential that you have a reasonably high speed internet connection to run TileProxy.
 A 2 Mbit/s internet connection or faster is recommended.
 Attempting to use TP with anything near a 56k dial-up connection speed is mostly a "no go" proposition.

-Windows XP users: You should have XP Service Pack 2 installed, as the driver builds on the Filter Manager which is part of XP SP2 only.
+Windows XP users: You should have at least XP Service Pack 2 installed, as the driver builds on the Filter Manager which is part of XP SP2 only.
+SP3 is OK too.
 NET Framework 2.0 is also a minimum requirement.

-FSX users: You should have the FSX Service Pack 1 installed, as TileProxy has been integrated to work best with it.
+FSX users: You should have at least the FSX Service Pack 1 installed, as TileProxy has been integrated to work best with it and successive versions.

 Step 1.
-DOWNLOAD and INSTALL The Latest Vesion of TILEPROXY (Tileproxy_Beta7_mar21.zip)
+DOWNLOAD and INSTALL The Latest Version of TILEPROXY (Tileproxy_Beta8_Nov16.zip)

 at the